neuresthetics/neuresthetics/README.md

+Hello World, this project is about the human statistical behavioral applications of brain network theory, and how that applies to AI data augmentation, pre-processing optimization, and performance.
+The book goes from the ABCs of core networks, all the way to what theology is good for AI and why.
+My training rig is on the way to perform the tests detailed in the book.
+So what does neuresthetic mean?

 Neuresthetic (adj.)
 Schema engineered/engineering in respect to the shape and function of the brain.

 <a href="https://translate.google.com/?sl=auto&tl=en&text=neuresthetic&op=translate" target="_blank">🎧</a>: - pronounced like "kinesthetic", but for nerves.